 We do not pass on any of your personal information when dealing with your enquiry, unless you have given us permission to do so.
 Once we have replied to you, we keep a record of your message for audit purposes.

 You can change your registration preferences, e-mail address and login details through the website at any time.
-If you wish to amend your personal profile, please click on the 'Subscribe' link at the top of the page, log in to your account, and check/uncheck the options available.
-If you are no longer interested in using Welsh Government site services you can delete your account on your personal profile page.
+If you are no longer interested in receiving Welsh Government newsletters you can delete your account from within the preferences page of your account.

 The Data Protection Act